Collaborative Care for Adults with Disabilities and Mental Illness

 Introduction

 Cooperation and communication are important contributing factors in developing professional workplace where the health and social care service providers and the service users can build strong relationship to cooperate each other for developing an effective care plan (Harris and White, 2018).
 Through developing appropriate professional working practice in the health and social care context, it is possible for the care professional to create values for the service users and maximise their wellbeing by providing effective treatment and quality care after acknowledging their actual health needs and personal preferences (Congress, 2017).
 The study aims at discussing the practice of multi-agency working in the health and social care context and the practice of developing professional working culture so that they can help the adults with learning disabilities and mental illness.
+Furthermore, the integration of healthcare dissertation help can enhance understanding and application of these principles.
 Through this paper, it is also possible to acknowledge the roles and responsibilities of the care professionals to support the adults with mental illness as well as identify the importance of collaborative working practice in the health care context.
 The study also focuses on suggesting the ways that demonstrate how good practice may be transferred to others when working to support adults with severe learning difficulties and mental health so that it can be beneficial for the health issue.

 Whatsapp